catppuccin/gh-dash/README.md

 ## Installation

-1. Clone this repository locally
+1. Download your desired theme from the `themes` directory
-2. Copy the theme you want to use from the `themes` directory into your `~/.config/gh-dash/config.yml`
+2. Copy the theme you want to use into `~/.config/gh-dash/config.yml`

 ## 💝 Thanks to